 (A) Shoreline Setback.
-Any areas proposed to be cleared or covered with I impervious Surface must be located at least 150 feet from the Mmean Wwater Llevel except as otherwise expressly allowed under Article 8 or under a state permit. for boathouses and shoreline stabilization measures permitted under a Lake Encroachment Permit from the Vermont Agency of Natural Resources and that implement Vermont Shoreland Best Management Practices.
+Any areas proposed to be cleared or covered with Impervious Surface must be located at least 150 feet from the Mean Water Level except as otherwise expressly allowed under Article 8 or under a state permit.
 See Figure 8B.